turtlefarmer/codeu_project_2017/README.md

 differences if you are working on a non-LINUX system.
 We will not support any other development environment.

-This project was built using JAVA 7.
-It is recommended that you install JAVA&nbsp;7 when working with this project.
+This project was built using JAVA 8.
+It is recommended that you install JAVA&nbsp;8 when working with this project.

+In order for sentiment analysis to work, the Google Cloud SDK must be installed on the server machine.
+Additionally the the cloud SDK must have permission to access the natural language API.
+To do this a service account key must be provided.
+Finally, after the SDK has the necessary permissions, an environment variable:
+`GOOGLE_APPLICATION_CREDENTIALS=/path/to/service_account.json`
+must be created.

+More Info can be found [here](https://cloud.google.com/natural-language/docs/getting-started)

 ## GETTING STARTED